 One of the biggest perks of being a business owner is the ability to manage a workforce, which, for newly funded startups, shows investors your determination to achieve your business's goals and objectives.

-Human resource departments, however, are among the biggest culprits when it comes to financial waste within an organization.
-Businesses can lose money via many HR-related elements, including long and expensive hiring processes, high employee turnover rates, duplicate job roles – and perhaps the biggest headache for investors – litigation as a result of poor employee relations.
-By making your HR department run more efficiently, you can create real opportunities to save money, not only within the HR department, but across different levels of your business structure.
+Human resource departments, however, are among the biggest culprits of financial waste within organizations.
+Businesses can lose money on many HR elements, including long and expensive hiring processes, high employee turnover, duplicate job roles, and – perhaps the biggest headache for investors – litigation as a result of poor employee relations.
+By making your HR department run more efficiently, you create real opportunities to save money – not only within the HR department, but across different levels of your business structure.

-One effective way to get started is by employing technology to manage some of the functions that require hands-on labor.
-Hiring, one of the most resource-intensive elements of a business, can be done online so that the process of applications and interviews can be done without committing a significant amount of resources there.
+One effective way to start is by employing technology to manage some of the functions that require hands-on labor.
+Hiring, one of the most resource-intensive elements of a business, can be done online, saving time and resources on the process of applications and interviews.

-You can also save money by using a cloud-based HR solution to help with employee relations, payroll, training, and as a base for your employee retention program, which is another important money-saving practice you should use for your business.
+You can also save money by using cloud-based HR software to help with employee relations, payroll, and training – and as a base for your employee retention program, which is another important money-saving practice.

 5. Make technology work for you.